like69896-lgtm/n8n-docs/docs/code/cookbook/expressions/common-issues.md

 Another variation of this may appear as `Referenced node is unexecuted`.
 In that case, the full text of this error will tell you the exact node that isn't executing in this format:

+> An expression references the node '&lt;node-name&gt;[ {
+    "headers": {
+      "host": "n8n.instance.address",
+      ...
+    },
+    "params": {},
+    "query": {},
+    "body": {
+      "name": "Jim",
+      "age": 30,
+      "city": "New York"
+    }
+  }
-> An expression references the node '&lt;node-name&gt;', but it hasn’t been executed yet.
+]', but it hasn’t been executed yet.
 Either change the expression, or re-wire your workflow to make sure that node executes first.
 >

 To begin troubleshooting, test the workflow up to the named node.